 Participants receive a CEU certificate upon completion of each workshop.

-For Mental Health Professionals, there are 70 CEU hours available for the full certificate program.
-For Oregon DHS Child Welfare Professionals, there are 70 CEU hours available.
+There are 70 CEU hours available for the full certificate program.
 CEU hours may be used toward Oregon and Washington counseling or social work licensure renewal.
 They may also be appropriate for Oregon psychology continuing education and are NBCC certified.
 Continuing Education Units from Portland State University are typically accepted in all states.
 Check with your licensing board or professional association to verify.